 Some technicians may think that the lockout/tag-out procedure is overkill, but it can save many lives.
 On the employers’ side, OSHA can also slap heavy fines on organizations that lack proper lockout/tagout programs.
 In fact, according to OSHA’s official data and statistics, lockout/tag-out violations were the 6th most common source of citations in the 2020 fiscal year.

 Lockout/tagout, also known as LOTO, is a set of procedures that either forbids the equipment from being energized without authorization or warns other people that someone is working on the system.
 If used correctly, these methods may be the difference between life and death.

 Although lockout and tagout are very similar and fall under the same safety umbrella, there is a critical distinction between them.

 Lockout occurs when a worker completely locks a machine out of its power source.
-Unless someone breaks the lock that the worker has applied, the machine cannot be energized while it is locked out.
+Unless someone removes or breaks that lock, the machine cannot be energized while it is locked out.
 In most cases, lockout devices may only be removed by the person who applied the lockout device.
-That is because these devices usually require a key, though a person may break them through extraordinary force in rare cases.
+That is because these devices usually require a key, though a person may break them with extraordinary force.
 (You would need heavy-duty bolt cutters and an immense amount of pressure to break these locks.
 It’s not like any ordinary cutting tool can break a lockout device.)

 Many lockout kits have a hasp with several holes.
 These hasps allow multiple employees to lock a piece of equipment.
 This feature comes in handy when several people must repair or maintain a machine.
 Nobody can energize the equipment until all workers have removed their locks.
 A worker who continues working after everyone leaves will not be in danger because the machine cannot be energized until he removes his lockout device.